appbaseio/Docs/content/docs/javascript/quickstart.md

 ```

 Adding it in the browser should be a one line script addition.

-UMD build of the library can be used directly from either  [unpkg.com](https://unpkg.com/appbase-js/dist/appbase-js.umd.min.js)

 ```html
 <script defer src="https://unpkg.com/appbase-js/dist/appbase-js.umd.min.js"></script>
 ```
+Alternatively, a UMD build of the library can be used directly from [jsDelivr](https://cdn.jsdelivr.net/npm/appbase-js/dist/).

 To write data or stream updates from [appbase.io](https://appbase.io), we need to first create a reference object.
 We do this by passing the appbase.io API URL, app name, and credentials into the ``Appbase`` constructor: